lin-jennifer/site-academic/content/code/academic-cv/2020-06-25-academic-cv.md

 1. **Table of Contents** -- When using Adobe reader for PDFs, the section and subsection headers are labeled and thus can appear on the left-hand panel for easy cross-reference
 2. **Section Headings** -- These follow the style in [Trey Hunner's Resume](https://github.com/treyhunner/resume) containing the title of the section followed by a line spanning the entire width of the page.
 3. **Subsection Headings** -- These follow the style of the two-column style CVs such as [Vuong V. Trinh's CV](https://www.overleaf.com/articles/vuong-v-trinhs-cv/rwjrnbbbtgdy) such that the heading is on the left and the main text is on the right.
+4. **Numbering Environment** -- Allows for both forward and reverse numbering environments